meteortool/binaries/readme.md

 # Meteor Tool (English Version)

+Meteor is a tool resulting from a master's degree research work for the applied computing course at [IPT](<https://ipt.br/ensino/>) (São Paulo Technological Research Institute).

-The Meteor tool is a project developed to support developers in validating the success of a code refactoring.
-This URL serves as a p2 repository that allows you to install the Meteor tool in Eclipse using mutation testing.
+It works as a plugin for the Eclipse IDE designed to support developers in validating the success of a test code refactoring.
+To install Meteor, see the instructions below.

 To make the project possible, a fork of the Pitclipse project was made to make the necessary changes for the tool's functionality.

 # Authors

-The project was developed by Tiago Samuel Rodrigues Teixeira (<https://www.linkedin.com/in/tsrteixeira/>) in collaboration with professors Eduardo Martins Guerra and Fabio Fagundes Silveira.
+The project was developed by [Tiago Samuel Rodrigues Teixeira](<https://www.linkedin.com/in/tsrteixeira/>) in collaboration with professors Eduardo Martins Guerra and Fabio Fagundes Silveira.

 | Researcher | ORCID |
 | --- | --- |